-Authorised officers from Domestic Animal Services and the RSPCA ACT are unable to effectively enforce the existing regulatory functions within the Act without a clear and reliable information register, as microchipping alone has proven unreliable and often out of date as a means of identifying a cat's keeper, meaning laws such as cat containment and desexing requirements are harder to enforce.
+Authorised officers are unable to effectively enforce the existing regulatory functions within the Act without the power to enter a premises to seize a cat in breach of the Act and a clear and reliable information register, as microchipping alone has proven unreliable and often out of date as a means of identifying a cat's keeper, meaning laws such as cat containment and desexing requirements are harder to enforce.

 Less restrictive means have been attempted to regulate cat ownership in the ACT and are currently in place, yet these have been demonstrated to not fully achieve the purpose.
 These less restrictive means are the separate regulatory frameworks in the Act that have been relied on without a registration system; these being microchipping, desexing, cat containment areas, breeding licences, advertising requirements, and multiple cat licences.
-Each of these frameworks requires authorised officers to clearly identify ownership of the cat, meaning these frameworks cannot be effectively enforced or provide the total possible benefits to the community as intended due to a lack of an annual cat registration framework underpinning them.
+Each of these frameworks requires authorised officers to clearly identify ownership of the cat, often involving a private premises, meaning these frameworks cannot be effectively enforced or provide the total possible benefits to the community as intended due to a lack of seizure powers and an annual cat registration framework underpinning them.